Colophon

 Writing and Publishing

 Posts begin in Blog Poster, a publishing tool I built for myself.
-It handles drafts, scheduling, image cleanup, alt text, and deciding where a post should go.
+It handles drafts, scheduling, image cleanup, AI-assisted feature image creation, alt text, and deciding where a post should go.

 Most of the time, Blog Poster can publish to all of my platforms at once.
 That means this site is part of a broader publishing flow, not a separate manual process.